n0bitz/DF_Patch_Stuff/README.md

 I would only use this for convenience (ie. when you don't have a bot/replayer or don't want to switch to it) and not for any ultra precise and accurate testing (just use the bot/replayer).
 Anyways, some of its limitations include:

-- All the flaws of the original `savepos`/`placeplayer` (ie. ob) and possibly more...
+- All the flaws of the original `savestate`/`restorestate` (ie. ob) and possibly more...

-- You can only use this on patched servers (you won't be able to `placeplayer` on unpatched servers)
+- You can only use this on patched servers (you won't be able to `restorestate` on unpatched servers)

 - It doesn't store world state.
 For example:

   Suppose:

-  - You `savepos` after firing a rocket/grenade/whatever
+  - You `savestate` after firing a rocket/grenade/whatever
   - You restore using `/vstr <whatever>`

   Then: